Leopard Speech-to-Text: Local Transcription FAQ

 Does Leopard Speech-to-Text convert voice recording to text?

-Yes, you can use Leopard Speech-to-Text to convert voice to text, it takes a few lines of code to get started.
-Check out Leopard docs and start now.
+Yes, you can use Leopard Speech-to-Text to convert voice to text.
+It just takes a few lines of code to get started.
+Check out Leopard Speech-to-Text docs and start converting voice recordings to text locally on the platform of your choice.

 What’s the benefit of Leopard Speech-to-Text over speech-to-text cloud APIs?

-Leopard Speech-to-Text brings the control over data and costs back to the enterprises.
-Using transcription APIs means relying on a 3rd party cloud for voice processing unless you could get it deployed on your premises.
-The cloud comes with costs such as hefty bills at the scale, privacy and environmental costs with productivity losses due to network outages or delays.
-Even on-prem deployment does not help with the cost at scale, and audio transcription API providers offer on-prem deployment only to large volume customers who suffer the cost at scale the most...
+Using transcription APIs means relying on a 3rd party cloud for voice processing unless you can get it deployed on your premises.
+The cloud comes with costs such as hefty bills at the scale, privacy, and environmental costs with productivity losses due to network outages or delays.

 How do I choose the best speech-to-text for my project?